dahromy/site-vault/README.md

 ## Changelog

+### Version 1.1.1

+- Fixed a bug where selecting a project would show details for all projects with similar names.
+- Improved project selection to only show exact matches for the selected project.
+- Enhanced error handling when no configuration files are found for a selected project.

 ### Version 1.1.0

 - Improved project listing: Now shows only unique site names/aliases, grouping SSL and non-SSL configurations.